Last update: 09.20.2018

 No ProtonMail Visionary, no Tor Servers, no Secure Core, no “Plus Servers” (premium, faster servers).
 2 connections simultaneously.

 ProtonVPN Free Version

 Most of the VPNs in the second category are similar to ProtonVPN – they have both a free version and a paid version.
 The free version usually limits your bandwidth or how much data you can transfer a month; some will limit the number of server switches you can make and so forth.
 These restrictions are very crippling.
-In contrast, ProtonVPN Free is not so bad!
+In contrast, our ProtonVPN review team has found that Free version is not so bad!